robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 functions serve exactly this purpose.
 {: .clear}

-### Interlude: Lambda Abstractions
+### Interlude: Abstracting Over Expressions

-If one has an expression of the form `a + 1`, then it is possible to abstract this expression such that `a` becomes a value that can be plugged in, once it's ready.
+If one has an expression of the form `a + 1`, then it is possible to abstract over this expression such that `a` becomes a value that can be plugged in, once it's ready.
 This way, the expression:

 {% highlight js linenos=table %}